drguptavivek/backend/README.md

 ## MAIN STEPS
 REQUIRES PYTHON 3.11 FOR THE ` | None` inside  `mobile2: Mapped[int | None] = mapped_column(String(30))` in SQLAlchemy Models
-use PIPENV to manage pythin versions.
-Mac os for example comes with 3.9 and a brew install would add 3.11 in a parallel location
+use virtualenv to manage python versions. macOS for example comes with 3.9 and a brew install would add 3.11 in a parallel location
 ```shell
 git clone https://github.com/drguptavivek/backend.git
 cd backend